fortrabbit/help/docs/git-deployment.md

 $ ssh {{ssh-user}}@deploy.{{region}}.frbit.com reset
 ```

 The reset operation is non-destructive, meaning: It does not generate a release.
 Thereby your live App continues to operate without any interruption.
-The new release will only be build on the next push (of your new code base).
+The new release will only be built on the next push (of your new code base).
 A repository reset also removes any sustained directory (the `vendor` folder, so a following [Composer](composer) install requires to download everything once again).

 ### Git with a GUI or IDE